programming-is-cool/eBay-completed-listings/README.md

 # Following command requires installation of git
 git clone https://github.com/programming-is-cool/completed-listings.git
 cd completed-listings
-npm install # start command with sudo if you are on on a Mac npm start
+npm install # start command with sudo if you are on a Mac npm start
 ```